nspcc-dev/neofs-api/proto-docs/object.md

 * single message
 * allows for additional header fields to be returned

-Result is ordered by requested attributes and object ID.
+Result is ordered by the 1st requested attribute (if any) and object ID.

 | Name | Input | Output |
 | ---- | ----- | ------ |